This article may contain compensated links.

 I think that if you don’t speak any Slavic languages (like Russian, Polish or Czech) you’ll find Croatian super intimidating.
 It’s hard to pronounce, the words are made up of mostly consonants, the letters have weird symbols, and nothing sound even remotely similar to English.
 Even though I live here, I’m still struggling!

-Now, even with that said, I’d recommend learning a few words.
-This goes for every country you visit, but here it’ll come super handy if you go a bit off the beaten path.
+Now, even with that said, you don’t need to know Croatian to enjoy your time here, but learning a few words goes a long way.
+This is advice for every country you visit, but here it’ll come super handy if you go a bit off the beaten path.
 In the big touristy destinations everyone will speak at least a bit of English, but if you go further away (even to the non-touristy parts of touristy towns), English completely disappears.

 Here’s a quick guide of basic Croatian phrases